 American Muslims continue to be targeted with mosque vandalism, street violence, and other threats to their safety - especially during charged election years.
+2022 saw a slight, 3 percent, increase in reported anti-Muslim hate crimes.
 From 2020 to 2021, the community was subjected to a 40 percent increase in reported hate crimes.
 This comes after decades of violence stemming from bigotry and hateful campaign rhetoric.